 - Don’t pin exclusively your posts/pins but also share recipes/posts from others.

 - To find suitable group boards, I like to use PinGroupie.
 Enter a keyword (e.g. recipes or food or something more in your niche) and order them by followers or by repins to find the most active/engaging ones.
 Then click through to the boards, read the board’s description and ask to join as of mentioned in the description (most often by leaving a comment on one of the board owner’s pins).

 - Less is sometimes more.
 If you pin too much (70 pins per day?
 100 pins per day?), you risk landing in Pinterest jail.
 Yes, there’s Pinterest jail and it’s not pretty!

 Okay, that’s it!
 I hope you found this post useful, let me know in the comments what you think!
 Is Pinterest a good traffic source for your blog?
-Are you using a Pinterest scheduling tool like Tailwind or BoardBooster?
+Are you using a Pinterest scheduling tool like Tailwind?
 Any additional tips you want to share?
 Questions?